Marc Lerchenmüller

 Gender Differences in How Scientists Present the Importance of their Research

-Objective: Women remain underrepresented on faculties of medicine and the life sciences more broadly.
+Women remain underrepresented on faculties of medicine and in the life sciences more broadly.
 Whether gender differences in self presentation of clinical research exist and may contribute to this gender gap has been challenging to explore empirically.
 The objective of this study was to analyze whether men and women differ in how positively they frame their research findings and to analyze whether the positive framing of research is associated with higher downstream citations.

-Conclusions: Clinical articles involving a male first or last author were more likely to present research findings positively in titles and abstracts compared with articles in which both the first and last author were women, particularly in the highest impact journals.
+We find clinical articles involving a male first or last author were more likely to present research findings positively in titles and abstracts compared with articles in which both the first and last author were women, particularly in the highest impact journals.
 Positive presentation of research findings was associated with higher downstream citations.

 How Women Undersell Their Work